 If you have any name ideas I’m open to suggestions for future map edits.

 The map includes current railways which have been blended with future new lines.
 For current railways lines that you can travel on visit the guide to train travel in Southeast Asia.

 The proposed railways consist of lines that are currently under construction, in the feasibility study phase, or election promises pulled out of the proverbial pork barrel.
 All the details of those can be found in the references section below, sorted by country.
 I’ve no doubt missed some so I will be continually adding to the list as more references are found.

 Lines that are implied that could be built

 Some of the proposed lines included statements that implied that the new lines could be extended further, though that extension wasn’t part of the report.
 Most of these lines were around Cambodia.

-The northeast Cambodia line goes to Stung Treng, with “connection with Laos”, which I have connected to Pakse in Southern Laos.
+The northeast Cambodia line goes to Stung Treng, with a “connection with Laos”, which I have connected to Pakse in Southern Laos.

 A study on railways in Eastern Thailand has a line going to Trat, which could in the future be extended to Cambodia.
 On my map that puts it within range of the Koh Kong branch line from Phnom Penh.
 I created a train route named the Gulf Coaster, which travels from Bangkok to Koh Kong.

 Even though I wanted to make the map look as busy as possible, I did leave some lines out.
 These lines didn’t have sufficient documentation as to who proposed it.